Getting Started with Blazor DatePicker Component in Web App

 Add Syncfusion® Blazor DatePicker component

-Add the Syncfusion® Blazor DatePicker component in a .razor file inside the Pages folder.
-If the interactivity location is set to Per page/component, define a render mode at the top of the component as follows:
+Add the Syncfusion® Blazor DatePicker component to a Razor page located under the Pages folder (e.g., Pages/Home.razor) in either the Server or Client project.
+If an interactivity location as Per page/component in the web app, define a render mode at top of the component, as follows:

 Interactivity location RenderMode Code